Bugatti dropped its most accessible lineup ever and you can buy all four of them right now but there is a catch

 For a brand built on being selective, this is new territory.

-Bugatti currently has four distinct models on sale at the same time, each representing a different side of what the brand likes to be.
+Bugatti currently has four distinct models on sale at the same time, each representing a different side of the brand.

 There’s a road-focused machine obsessed with precision.